evertonberz/pgqm/README.md

 Tested in PHP 5 and PHP 7.

 Instructions:
-- rename pgqm.ini-dist to pgqm.ini
+1. Rename pgqm.ini-dist to pgqm.ini
-- configure pgqm.ini
+2. Configure pgqm.ini
-- configure run.sh
+3. Configure run.sh
-- run run.sh
+4. Run run.sh

-====
-About the INI file
+## Config file (pgqm.ini) explained

 Some concepts:
 - Slow query: a query that exceeds the specified time threshold (the duration is defined in the "threshold" directive)